IQSS/dataverse/modules/container-base/README.md

 # Dataverse Base Container Image

 A "base image" offers you a pre-installed and pre-tuned application server to deploy Dataverse software to.
-Adding basic functionality like executing scripts at container boot, monitoring, memory tweaks etc is all done at this layer, to make the application image focus on the app itself.
+Adding basic functionality like executing scripts at container boot, monitoring, memory tweaks, etc., is all done at this layer, to make the application image focus on the app itself.

 ## Quick Reference